There are four classes of boats in the Galapagos Islands:

 First-class 20 passenger sister yachts that offer active and very personalized tours due to a small guide to traveler ratio (1 naturalist per 10 travelers).
 Great guides, great itineraries, great service make these memorable trips, and these are the first boats in the Galapagos to have Stand Up Paddleboards on board.
 Trip Length: 8 Days Destination: Galapagos Islands Accommodations: 20 passenger, First Class Yacht Activities: Wildlife viewing, naturalist walks, snorkeling, kayaking

 The Galapagos Odyssey was designed specifically for comfortable cruising in the Galapagos Islands, with spacious communal areas and picture windows in each cabin.
 During your downtime, you can relax and enjoy the view from one of the Galapagos Odyssey’s many decks, or soak in the outdoor jacuzzi.
-Trip Length: 5, 6, 9, 10, 11, or 15 Days Destination: Galapagos Islands Lodging: 1st-Class to Luxury Class Activitiies: Wildlife viewing, naturalist walks, snorkeling
+Trip Length: 5, 6, 9, 10, 11, or 15 Days Destination: Galapagos Islands Lodging: 1st-Class to Luxury Class Activities: Wildlife viewing, naturalist walks, snorkeling, kayaking

 The Mary Anne is a lovely 3-masted Galapagos sailing ship owned and guided by the longest-running operator in the Islands.
 This striking vessel is one of very few sailboats in the Galapagos and the nearly one thousand yards of sail add to her graceful appearance.
 Trip Length: 8 or 15 Days Destination: Galapagos Islands Boat Details: 16-Passenger first-class motor sailboat Activities: Wildlife viewing, naturalist walks, snorkeling